-A typical interview question that’s asked to determine what you are looking for in your next job, and whether you would be a good fit for the position being hired for, is, “What challenges are you looking for in a position?”
+A typical interview question that’s asked to determine what you are looking for in your next job, and whether you would be a good fit for the position, is, “What challenges are you looking for in a position?”

 How to Answer Questions About Challenges

 An effective way to answer a question about the challenges you are seeking is to discuss how you would like to be able to utilize your skills and experience effectively if you were hired for the job.

 This question can be a great way to point out particular skills and qualities that you possess.